Abigail Williams: Later life

+Legacy

 The Crucible

 In Arthur Miller's 1953 play, The Crucible, a fictionalized story of the Salem witch trials, Abigail Williams is the name of a character whose age in the play is raised a full five or six years, to age 17, and she is motivated by a desire to be in a relationship with John Proctor, a married farmer with whom she had previously had an affair.
-In the historical record, there's no evidence of John Proctor and Abigail Williams ever meeting before the trials had started.
-She was portrayed by Winona Ryder in the 1996 film adaptation of the play.
+In the historical record, there is no evidence of John Proctor and Abigail Williams ever meeting before the trials had started.
+She was portrayed by Madeleine Sherwood in the original Broadway production and by Winona Ryder in the 1996 film adaptation of the play.
+Other actresses who have played the role include Tuesday Weld and Saoirse Ronan.

+The play was also adapted into an opera in 1961 by composer Robert Ward, an adaptation that won a Pulitzer Prize for Music; Abigail is one of the prominent soprano parts.

-In popular culture
+Other popular culture

 In John Neal's 1828 novel Rachel Dyer, Abigail Williams appears as the character Bridget Pope.
 Neal links the origin of the witch hysteria to her sexual development, and her bewitched behavior stems from sexual frustration that is calmed too late when she is reunited with her love interest, Robert Eveleth, after the trials have already begun.

 Abigail Williams is an American black metal band formed in 2004.

-Abigail appears in the 2010 film The Sorcerer's Apprentice as a minor antagonist.
-In the film, she was confirmed to be a witch who had both framed and set up others to take the fall for her witchcraft to divert attention from herself, which resulted in the Salem Witch Trials.
-Her actions and crimes against humanity, coupled with her conspiracy with Horvath to release Morgana, catch the attention of Balthazar Blake, who seals her into the Grimhold so she can do no more harm.
-She is later released by Horvath to kidnap the main protagonist Dave's love interest, Becky Barnes, only for the former Merlinean to fatally drain her of her magic once she completes the deed.
+Abigail Williams appears in the 2010 film The Sorcerer's Apprentice as a minor antagonist.

 The 2013 play, Wonders of the Invisible World (originally titled A Discourse on the Wonders of the Invisible World) by Liz Duffy Adams tells the fictional story of Abigail William's return to New England ten years after the witch trials.

 Abigail is revealed as the antagonist of the 2014 video game Murdered: Soul Suspect.
 In the story, flashbacks reveal that she was hanged for her part in the witch trials.
 Over the centuries, she has existed as a ghost, using her supernatural powers to kill those she believes are witches.
 In the game's climax, she is seized by demons and dragged to Hell.

 Fate/Grand Order, a 2015 online free-to-play role-playing mobile game, has a character under the "Foreigner" class based on both Abigail Williams and Yog-Sothoth.
 She plays a central role in the plot of the last Pseudo-Singularity chapter, Salem, which takes place during an alternate version of the Salem witch trials.

 The 2020 video game Little Hope includes a spin-off of Abigail's history and the Salem witch trials as one of the three timelines.

+Abigail is the central character in the play Abigail/1702: A Twice Told Tale, by Roberto Aguirre-Sacasa.
+Its mainstage world premiere was at the Cincinnati Playhouse in the Park on January 24, 2013.